 Post-breakup blues put a real damper on our lives.
 We become pessimistic and experience depressive phases.
-Lethargy, loss/gain of appetite, insomnia and emotional instability can drag us down to rock bottom.
+Lethargy, loss/gain of appetite, and insomnia can drag us down to rock bottom.
 This version of ourselves is quite disappointing to watch.
-Productivity is at an all-time low, and let’s not even get started on the emotional state.
+Productivity is at an all-time low, and let’s not even get started on the lack of emotional stability.

 Because a partner brings out the best in us, you could be missing who you used to be with the ex.
-Outgoing, social, fun, driven and passionate.
-Questioning your identity and wanting to go back to your own self can make you question why do I miss my ex?
+Outgoing, thoughtful, driven, and passionate.
+Questioning your identity and wanting to go back to your own self can make you question, “Why do I miss my ex?”

 Related Reading: Ways To Move On And Find Happiness All Over Again

-7. Missing: Closure – Why do I miss my ex more as time goes on?
+7. Why do I miss my ex more as time goes on?
+No closure

-And how true is this?
-Maybe you regret saying something harsh, or doing something hurtful.
-My sister’s ex could not get over her for three-ish years because he cheated on her.
+So true.
+Maybe you regret saying something harsh or doing something hurtful.
+My sister’s ex could not get over her for three years because he cheated on her.
 The guilt and desire to make things better did not allow him to move on in the absence of closure.
-This is also one of the reasons why parting ways amicably is essential.
+This is also one of the reasons that parting ways amicably is essential.

 8. Why do I miss my ex after a year?
 The internet is the culprit

-Social media is the iceberg, and your journey of moving on is the Titanic.
-Everything is great until the ex’s photo pops on your timeline and you see her with another man.
-She posts a status update which announces how she’s ‘taken’, and boom!
-And you wonder why you’re thinking, “Why do I miss my ex-girlfriend?”
-This is precisely why people block their exes on social media.
+Social media is the iceberg and your journey of moving on is the Titanic.
+Everything is great until the ex’s photo pops up on your timeline and you see her with another man/woman.
+She posts a status update that announces that she’s ‘taken’, and boom!
+You’re spiraling and asking yourself repeatedly, “Why do I miss my ex-girlfriend?”
+This is precisely why you should block your ex on social media.

-Being friends on Facebook, or following them on Instagram complicates things.
+Being friends on Facebook or following them on Instagram complicates things.
 You find yourself stalking them, or having ‘midnight conversations’ (WE ALL KNOW HOW THOSE GO) with them.
-Of course you miss them, they’re virtually present in your life!
+Of course, you miss them, they’re present in your life all the time.
 Take my advice and unfollow the ex ASAP.

 9. A for acceptance

 Did any of these reasons resonate with you?
-Did you have a moment where you thought, oh god THAT’S what it is?
+Did you have a moment where you thought, “Oh God, THAT’S what it is?”
 If yes, it’s time to take the next step.
-Scroll down to continue reading about what comes after unravelling why do I miss my ex?
+Scroll down to continue reading about what comes after unraveling the “why do I miss my ex” mystery.

 Related Reading: 22 Tips To Forget Someone You Loved Once

-Things To Do If You Miss Your Miss Your Ex
+Things To Do If You Miss Your Ex

 Since you now (hopefully) know WHY you’re missing your ex, half the job is done.
-We now move toward coping with the breakup and its consequent feelings.
-In this segment we are going to roll up our sleeves and talk about the plan of action.
+We now move toward how to cope with the breakup and its consequent feelings.
+In this segment, we are going to roll up our sleeves and talk about the plan of action.
 Because awareness is incomplete without decisive action.
 Missing an ex can be tackled in 5 main ways, and almost all of them have more to do with you than with them.
-Get ready to make a to-do list of self-improvements, because you’re in for an emotional makeover.
+Get ready to make a to-do list of self-improvements because you’re in for an emotional makeover.

 1. I miss my ex but I want to move on – Grieve the relationship

 And honor it too.
-Kashish talks about this in depth; “When a relationship comes to an end, it’s important to recognize the role it played in your life.
+Kashish explains, “When a relationship comes to an end, it’s important to recognize the role it played in your life.
 Honor it (and your partner) because this was a place where your time, efforts, and heart were invested.
 Of course, don’t romanticize it – just be cognizant of the place it once held.”

 Instead of suppressing emotions, cry it out.
 Finish several boxes of tissues, and cry over pictures or memorabilia.
 Sleep in their t-shirt, and read old texts.
 Do all that you need to for the pain.
 You’re allowed to be a sobbing, snotty mess lying in bed.
 This is the very first step in healing and getting over an ex.

-So said Oscar Wilde… And you needn’t take inspiration from him.
-My message to you is the literal opposite.
-When it come to your ex – resist temptation constantly.
+So said Oscar Wilde, and you needn’t take inspiration from him.
+My message to you is the opposite.
+When it comes to your ex, resist temptation constantly.
 Feel like sending a text?
 Resist.
 Want to call them?
 Resist.
 Thinking of a friends-with-benefits or an NSA relationship with them?
 RESIST.
 Don’t act on any of these ideas.

-Being independent is an awesome life skill, but healing requires some professional help.
-Reaching out to a counselor or therapist is vital.
+Being independent is an awesome life skill but healing can require some professional help.
+Reaching out to a counselor or therapist is a great step forward.
 Kashish elaborates, “When there’s a discussion about relationships or attachment styles, you have to go way back.
-The formative years?
-That’s where it all begins.
-You have to look at the relationship you share with your parents because that plays a very, very valuable role in your present relationships.
+The formative years – that’s where it all begins.
+You have to look at the relationship you share with your parents because that plays a very valuable role in your present relationships.

 4. Focus on another relationship